AutomCoding/wp-predikan/readme.txt

 Put the text `[predikan]` (including square brackets) on any page and it will be replaced by the table upon publishing.

 == Changelog ==
+= 1.5.2 =
+* Bugfix: Data remained in database when the plugin was uninstalled.
+* Code cleanup (style and replacing function that will be removed in future versions of WordPress).

 = 1.5.1 =
 * Bugix: Mobile friendly table not working.